 Despite its hustle and bustle, I still think Milan makes a perfect day trip for visitors coming to Italy.

 I really loved Milan, you guys!
 I don’t know if it’s because I had gorgeous weather or stayed at the best hostel ever, but Milan’s goodness surprised me.
 I had read so much about how “overrated” Milan is, and therefore I already had low expectations going into my trip.

-I had a great time exploring (and eating my way through) Italy’s fashion capital.
+No lie, I had a great time exploring (and eating my way through) Italy’s fashion capital.

 So what did I do on my solo trip?
 I ate pesto gnocchis.
 I saw incredible art; I mean, helloooo, The Last Supper?
 I was enthralled by ancient Catholic relics.
 And I spent a lot time people watching in public parks.
 I wasn’t bored for even one minute.